MaterializeInc/materialize/doc/developer/design/jepsen-plan.md

 When Materialize is ready, we'd like to test it with Jepsen.
 What properties should we try to verify?
 Where should they hold?
 How should we measure them?

-From conversations with Frank, it sounds like Materialize is aiming to offer up to strict serializability.
+From conversations with Frank, it sounds like Materialize is aiming to offer serializability, and possibly up to strong session serializability or strong serializability.
 Niftily, this property should hold not only within Materialize but also together with the upstream systems which feed Materialize data.
-We should expect that if we issue a write to, say, Postgres, receive acknowledgement from Postgres, and then query Materialize, that write *must* appear.
+We should expect that the union of the histories against (e.g.) Postgres *and* Materialize is still serializable.
+If Materialize winds up building strong-session or strong serializability, we can verify those real-time properties as well.

-The natural choice for testing a strict-serializable system with Jepsen is to use [Elle](https://github.com/jepsen-io/elle), and most likely the list-append workload.
+The natural choice for testing a transactional system like this with Jepsen is to use [Elle](https://github.com/jepsen-io/elle), and most likely the list-append workload.
 This workload is efficient, supports the strongest forms of anomaly inference, and comes with helpful visualizations.
 It should also, I think, be easy to implement on top of Materialize.

 ## Writes